MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 #### Automated enforcement actions

 You or the tenant admin can configure the policy to take an automated enforcement action for unresponsive notification recipients.
-If site owners do not respond to the notification emails, additional notifications will be sent informing the site owners or admins.
+If site owners don't respond to the notification emails, additional notifications are sent informing the site owners or admins.

-If you configure the policy to take an automated enforcement action when there is no response from the notification recipients, then additional notifications are sent to inform the site owners or admins.
+If you configure the policy to take an automated enforcement action when there's no response from the notification recipients, then additional notifications are sent to inform the site owners or admins.

 ##### Read-only sites

-Site owners will receive notification when the site goes into read-only mode.
+Site owners receive notification when the site goes into read-only mode.

 Once the site is in read-only mode, the policy applies the read-only banner to the site until the site owner contacts you for removal.

-You'll be able to remove the read-only mode for the site from the SharePoint admin center by following the following steps:
+You're able to remove the read-only mode for the site from the SharePoint admin center by following the following steps:

 1. Expand **Sites** and select **Active sites**.
 1. Select the site you want to manage and then select **Unlock**.